The person at the center of this case

 Lisa Ann Carnes' body was found in a field south of County Road 1150 N and east of US 45 in rural Massac County, Illinois.

-Autopsy determined cause of death was exsanguination from a gunshot wound to the chest.
-Blunt force trauma to the head was also observed.
-Several clothing items were found near the body.
+Autopsy determined cause of death was exsanguination from a gunshot wound to the chest, with additional blunt force trauma to the head observed.